noble/noble/README.md

 Want to implement a peripheral?
 Checkout [bleno](https://github.com/sandeepmistry/bleno)

-__Note:__ Mac OS X and Linux are currently the only supported OSes.
+__Note:__ Mac OS X, Linux and Windows are currently the only supported OSes.
 Other platforms may be developed later on.

 ## Prerequisites